-Feature Definition Examples Optimal Testing Conditions These are testing conditions that may be provided by the test administrator (non-embedded) to support an optimal testing experience for the student based on student needs and preferences.
-Breaks, directions adjusted (e.g., clarified, highlighted, reread, simplified, underlined, or interpreted as often as needed), flexible scheduling, focusing prompts and materials (e.g., fidgets, redirect to test by prompting or physical objects), read aloud (Grades 2-3) Designated Supports These are accessibility features that may be provided by the test administrator (nonembedded) and are available to any student if selected before testing by an adult.
-Color overlay, magnification, noise buffers, read aloud (Grades 4-5 and above), sign language presentation of items, translated test directions, verbal description of graphics

-Feature Definition Examples Accommodations These may be provided by the test administrator (non-embedded) but are available only to certain students based on their individual needs in their IEP.
-Assistive technology, scribe
+Feature Definition Optimal Testing Conditions These are testing conditions that may be provided by the test administrator (non-embedded) to support an optimal testing experience for the student based on student needs and preferences.
+Designated Supports These are accessibility features that may be provided by the test administrator (non-embedded) and are available to any student if selected before testing by an adult.
+Accommodations These may be provided by the test administrator (non-embedded) but are available only to certain students based on their individual needs in their IEP.